PICurv 0.1.0

 Mappings:

-• momentum_solver -> -mom_solver_type (picurv accepts Explicit RK4 or Dual Time Picard RK4)
+• momentum_solver -> -mom_solver_type (picurv accepts Explicit RK4, Dual Time Picard Jameson RK, or Newton Krylov)

 • central_diff -> -central